natural-affinity/storify/README.md

 protocol (http/https) at runtime.
 Similarly, you can also specify paging options for supported methods.

-Retrieve a story using http instead of https by default:
+Retrieve a story using v1 of the API and http instead of https by default:
 ```ruby
 options = {:version => :v1, :protocol => :insecure}
 story = client.story('slug','user', options: options)